maryland-high-school-sports/record-books/winter/basketball/README.md

     wrap: 72
 ---

-# Maryland High School Sports Championship Records Dataset - SOFTBALL
+# Maryland High School Sports Championship Records Dataset - BASKETBALL

 ## Introduction

 This repository contains historical championship and record data for Maryland high school sports, compiled from Maryland Public Secondary Schools Athletic Association (MPSSAA) records.
-Included in this folder are data for softball, both team and individual from 1976-2023.
+Included in this folder are data for basketball, both team and individual, from 1927-2023.

 **Contents**

 The dataset `championships.csv` contains the following columns:

-[Class:]{.underline} The Division that a school was in during the year that their data was recorded.
-The MPSSAA has gone through multiple periods of time where they have shuffled the names of classes (ie. AA turns into 1A) or have shifted teams between classes.
+[Team:]{.underline} The name of the school.

 [Year:]{.underline} The time window in which a team recorded a data point.

-[Team:]{.underline} The name of the school.
+[Final Standing:]{.underline} The end-of-season status of a team - which game they won.
+Either champion, finalist, or semifinalist.

+[Gender]{.underline}: Either boys or girls.

-[Final_Score:]{.underline} The final score of the given game that the team played in.
-If the game ended after an abnormal number of innings, it will be listed in parentheses (the normal game is 7 innings).
-Common cases are extra innings or mercy rules.
-Only teams who won a championship have their final score listed.
-Others will be listed NA.
+[Final Score:]{.underline} The final score of the given game that the team played in.
+If the game ended after an abnormal time, it will be listed in parentheses, ie. OT for overtime.

 [Coach:]{.underline} The Head Coach(es) of the given school during their data point.
 Only teams who won a championship have their champion coach listed.
 Others will be listed NA.

-[Final Standing:]{.underline} The end-of-season status of a team - which game they won.
-Either champion, finalist, or semifinalist.

-[Gender]{.underline}

-[Sport]{.underline}
+[Class:]{.underline} The Division that a school was in during the year that their data was recorded.
+The MPSSAA has gone through multiple periods of time where they have shuffled the names of classes (ie. AA turns into 1A) or have shifted teams between classes.
+There were also times in the earlier years of this data where there were segregated tournaments.

 The dataset `individuals.csv` contains the following columns:

 [Category:]{.underline} The type of record/award that a player or team set/achieved.

+[Gender:]{.underline} Either boys or girls.

 [Number/Record:]{.underline} The value, score or count of the record/award.